mpizenberg/static-site-zola/content/hire-me.md

 Very often unrealistic, but they have the advantage of setting a goal, a target for the perfect candidate.
 Let's try to do the same, in reverse!
-**Here is my perfect company wishlist**.
+**Here are the traits of a company I would wholeheartedly work for.**.

 Turning light into digital images thanks to camera sensors, manipulating 3D data and visualizing it in mixed reality, it is amazing what we can do with technology today.
 I have always been fascinated by digital multimedia capabilities of machines.
-Maybe it is because I used to play a lot on gameboy, playstation, and computers.
+Maybe it is because I used to play a lot on gameboy, playstation, and PC.
 So if possible, **your company should work with 3D and multimedia data**.

 In this century, we are facing one of the greatest challenges for humanity,